 What to Expect Once You Get Here

-You can also explore the largest national wildlife refuge in the Caribbean, which covers over 60% of Vieques' island.
-Spend the day hiking and beach-hopping 'till you drop; you won't regret it.
-Also, be sure to take a kayak tour through the world's brightest bioluminescent bay, Mosquito Bay
+Exploring the largest national wildlife refuge in the Caribbean, which covers over 60% of Vieques' island, spending the day hiking and beach-hopping 'till you drop, or going horseback riding are just a few of the things to do in Vieques.
+Also, be sure to take a kayak tour through the world's brightest bioluminescent bay, Mosquito Bay.

-Both locations offer small boutique hotels and a handful of guesthouses to choose from, where you can achieve a blissful state of total relaxation.
+Vieques offers small boutique hotels and a handful of guesthouses to choose from, where you can achieve a blissful state of total relaxation.
+Last but not least, enjoy the delicious local food at any of the best restaurants in Vieques.

 Paradise for Your Inbox